PotoVic/PotoVic/README.md

 ## About/Goals

 I’m currently studying Frontend Development, which I truly enjoy.
-I love the idea that I can build my own environment using just code—it’s fascinating to see how everything comes together behind the scenes.
-I’ve always been interested in coding, but I wasn’t sure exactly what I wanted to do—whether it was becoming a video game developer or a frontend developer.
+I love the idea that I can build my own environment using just code it’s fascinating to see how everything comes together behind the scenes.
+I’ve always been interested in coding, but I wasn’t sure exactly what I wanted to do whether it was becoming a video game developer or a frontend developer.
 However, when I started studying frontend and backend on my own, I really began to love it.
 That’s why, in the future, I also want to pursue a degree in Backend Development.